Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

-Float fishing is one of the most effective ways of catching salmon once they enter the rivers.
-Float fishing for salmon on great lakes rivers is something that I have been doing for about 37 years and I also guide and teach anglers how to float fish for salmon effectively.
+Float fishing is one of the most effective ways of catching salmon in rivers and is a method I have been using for over 37 years.

 Float Fishing For Salmon

-Many anglers think float fishing is simply a matter of putting bait on a hook, then casting it out, and then watching your float drift down the river but they are very wrong.
+Many anglers think float fishing is simply a matter of putting bait on a hook, casting it out, and then watching your float drift down the river.
+They are very wrong.

-You could have the right rod, reel, bait, and float, but if your float is dragging too fast, or your float is not set deep enough or it’s set too deep, or your leader is too thick, you won’t get any bites.
-One wrong thing and you aren’t going to catch any fish, but I will show you how to do it right.
+You could have the right rod, reel, bait, and float, but if your float is dragging too fast, or your float is not set deep enough, or it’s set too deep, or your leader is too thick, you won’t get any bites.

 It’s critical to do it right.